goradd/got/README.md

 You can add optional parameters to a fragment that will be substituted for placeholders when the fragment is used.
 You can have up to 9 placeholders ($1 - $9).
-Parameters should be separated by commas, and can be surrounded by quotes if needed to have a parameter that has a quote in it.
+Parameters should be separated by commas, and can be surrounded by quotes if needed to have a parameter that has a quote or comma in it.

     {{< fragName }} or {{define fragName }}   Start a block called "fragName".
     {{< fragName <count>}} or                 Start a block called "fragName" that will